Updated March 2021

 Where one of the cohabitants is still married, neither of the cohabitants will be considered a qualified cohabitant unless the married cohabitant has lived apart from his/her spouse for at least 4 of the previous 5 years.

 Cohabitants can make a Cohabitants’ Agreement to regulate joint money matters during their relationship and for when their relationship ends.
 This agreement will be recognised as valid and enforceable.
-The agreement can include a full or partial opt out of the redress scheme.
+The agreement can include a full or partial opt-out of the redress scheme.
 Both cohabitants must get legal advice before making an agreement.
 The court may vary or set aside an agreement or part of an agreement in exceptional circumstances if putting it into effect would cause serious injustice.

 If a cohabiting relationship comes to an end, neither cohabitant has a responsibility to provide financially in respect of each other.
 However, if you are a qualified cohabitant and can show the court at the end of your relationship that you are financially dependent on your ex-partner you can apply for a Compensatory Maintenance Order, which is an order for regular maintenance or a lump sum.
-Payments will be dated from date of application.
+Payments will be dated from the date of application.
 The court may at the same time make an Attachment of Earnings Order which would mean that the maintenance payments are deducted from your ex-partner’s earnings.
 The maximum amount of maintenance you can get in the District Court is €500 per week.
 You can apply to the Circuit Court for a higher amount.
 The court order will no longer apply if the qualified cohabitant, in whose favour the maintenance is paid, goes on to marry.

-Both parents have a responsibility to provide financially for their child up to the child’s 18thbirthday or up to age 23 if the child is in full time education.
+Both parents have a responsibility to provide financially for their child up to the child’s 18thbirthday or up to age 23 if the child is in full-time education.
 Where maintenance is not being paid, either parent may apply to the court for a maintenance order against the other parent in respect of a dependent child.